tnyeanderson/pulse-sms-backend/README.md

 When Pulse SMS was [bought by Maple Media](https://www.androidpolice.com/2020/10/29/it-looks-like-pulse-sms-has-been-bought-by-maple-media-get-ready-for-intrusive-ads/), I started working on a backend that I could selfhost and just fork the android client, manually swap the urls and keys and use that.

-Eventually Maple Media make the repo private, so I stopped working on it because I don't have time to do upkeep on the android side of stuff.
+Eventually Maple Media made the repo private, so I stopped working on it because I don't have time to do upkeep on the android side of stuff.
 So I figured I would dump my findings and some initial code that I was working on.

 Background